XeroAPI/xero-python/xero_python/project/docs/ProjectApi.md

 project_id = 'project_id_example' # str | You can specify an individual project by appending the projectId to the endpoint time_entry_id = 'time_entry_id_example' # str | You can specify an individual time entry by appending the id to the endpoint
 try:
-    # Allows you to get a single time entry in a project
+    # Retrieves a single time entry for a specific project
     api_response = api_instance.get_time_entry(xero_tenant_id, project_id, time_entry_id)
     pprint(api_response)
 except ApiException as e: